ninetailsrabbit/match3-board/README.md

 - **Triggered:** Define if the piece can be triggered, only used by `Special` type pieces
 - **Replaced:** Define if the piece can be replaced, if active, other pieces could be drawn and replace this one without restriction
 - **Consumed:** Define if the piece can be consumed in a sequence.

+### Pieces collision layer

+A value between 1 and 32.
+By default uses the layer 8 and is used internally by the board to enable drag and slide modes that detect the pieces.

+### Size

+The size of the board where `grid_width` represents the number of columns and `grid_height` the number of rows

+### Cells

+#### Empty Cells

+This parameter contains an array with board position values `Vector2i(column, row)` that represents empty cells that cannot contain pieces.

+#### Cell size

+The size of the cells, the textures of your cell scene will be adjusted to this size through scaling.

 # Match3 Editor preview 🪲